thuml/AutoTimes/README.md

 > **[Time Series Forecasting](./scripts/multivariate_forecasting/)**: We repurpose large language models as out-of-box time series forecasters on benchmarks including long-term and short-term forecasting.

-> **[Zero-shot Forecasting](./scripts/zeroshot_forecasting/)**: Large models exhibiting remarkable zero-shot capability are beneficial for data-scarce applications, where AutoTimes takes advantage of this and demonstrates good performance on scenarios without training samples.
+> **[Zero-shot Forecasting](./scripts/zeroshot_forecasting/)**: Large models exhibiting remarkable zero-shot capability are beneficial for data-scarce applications.
+AutoTimes takes advantage of this and demonstrates good performance without training samples.

 > **[In-context Forecasting](./scripts/in-context_forecasting/)**: We propose in-context forecasting for the first time, where instructions in time series itself are available to further enhance forecasting.